Lyon vs Marseille abandoned after Dimitri Payet hit on the head with water bottle

 - What went wrong for Solskjaer?

-Lyon players had briefly returned to the pitch to warm-up ahead of a potential resumption, but Marseille's players remained in their changing room.
+Lyon players had briefly returned to the pitch to warm-up ahead of the proposed resumption, but Marseille's players remained in their changing room before the match was eventually called off.

+During the suspension, the Ligue de Football Professionnel (LFP) released a statement in which they said they "regret" the regional authorities' intention to resume the match.

+They also said former West Ham player Payet had been the subject of "discriminatory insults" after he was hit by the bottle.

 The incident is the latest in a number of Ligue 1 matches marred by crowd trouble this season.